peterson-philomath/reading-notes/coderscomputer.md

 4. cd ..
    + Go to the previous directory (parent directory)
 5. ls projects/new-project
-   +list the contents of the directory new-project
+   + list the contents of the directory new-project